12th October, 2021

 Q: Where do you teach?
 Do you teach anywhere else?

-A: All tuition takes place at my home in Handsworth Wood (B20 2LH).
+A: At present, all tuition is online and will remain so in the Summer and Autumn Terms of 2021.
+Previously, all tuition took place at my home in Handsworth Wood (B20 2LH).
 Handsworth Wood is three miles north-west of Birmingham City Centre, and within 20-25 minutes drive of Walsall, Harborne, Edgbaston and West Bromwich, and slightly longer from areas such as Moseley.
 I am not, and have never been, employed by any other tutor; nor do I (nor will I ever) work at any other tuition centre, and I will consider taking a civil action against any tutor or person who suggests that I work for him or her.

 Q: When do your grammar school classes take place?